sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

-# APPLICATION LIFECYCLE MANAGEMENT, PRACTICE TEST – INIT CONTAINERS
+## PRACTICE TEST – INIT CONTAINERS

 1. Identify the pod that has an `initContainer` configured.